mattimustang/kalify/playbooks/roles/nessus/README.md

 This role downloads and installs Nessus 6.3.4 to your Kali Linux server.
 The Nessus server is started automatically.

-If you are running an Amazon EC2 Kali Linux Instance you msut first allow TCP port 8834 in the Amazon EC2 Security Group assigned to the EC2 instance.
+If you are running an Amazon EC2 Kali Linux Instance you must first allow TCP port 8834 in the Amazon EC2 Security Group assigned to the EC2 instance.

 A standalone Kali Linux server does not require any firewall rules.